 A young engineer, Shimizu Hideyuki (Technical Division, Development Department), stated, “I believe that we are doing the development that no other company is offering, and it will lead to the next step up in my career.”
 Another young engineer (Technical Division, Development Department), Hoshiya Eisuke, added, “I am still learning product development by trial and error every day.
 I will work to find a solution to the challenge for the exhibition at the International Paris Airshow that will be held in 2021.”

 ENGINEER TECHINICAL PLANNING DEPT. EISUKE HOSHIYA

-Hikaru Hoshi, Structures and Advanced Composite Research Unit, Aeronautical Technology Directorate, JAXA, who has been addressing research on composite repair technology for over 15 years since 2003, has been working on this collaborative research from its beginning and expects the device to go on the market in the future.
+Hikaru Hoshi, Structures and Advanced Composite Research Unit, Aviation Technology Directorate, JAXA, who has been addressing research on composite repair technology for over 15 years since 2003, has been working on this collaborative research from its beginning and expects the device to go on the market in the future.
 He attended the test of the device installation onto the vertical tail of the YS-11.